The International Arbitration Review: France

 - recognition or enforcement of the award is contrary to international public policy.6

-The enforcement of international arbitral awards is sought before the Tribunal judiciaire7 for awards rendered abroad or in Paris.
+The enforcement of international arbitral awards is sought before the Tribunal judiciaire7 of Paris for awards rendered abroad.

 The parties can also apply for the revision of an award before the arbitral tribunal.8

 Historically, French courts have adopted a pro-arbitration stance significantly contributing to the evolution and codification of law and practice with their profuse jurisprudence.
 Therefore, France is traditionally considered to be one of the most-preferred places for arbitration.
 However, as explained in the previous editions and below, some recent trends in case law might have brought about a change to this state of things.